TL;DR Extract evidence-based solutions out of data-driven decisions

 z = x(y)

-x is useless to us until we solve for z
+is useless to us until we solve for z

-"When did you realize that you wanted y?"
+:"When did you realize that you wantedy

-Getting the Desired Outcome from a Triggering Event
+the triggering event that lead to the desireGetting the Desired Outcome from a Triggering Event

 y = x(z)

-x is useless to us until we solve for y
+is useless to us until we solve for y

-"So when you experienced z, what did you want?"
+, what did you want?"

-Answer: y the desired outcome from a triggering event
+the desired outcome from a triggering eventFast on your Qualitative Research feet

 Desires and Triggers anchor the baselines for an investigative excursion on Qualitative Research with plenty of unknowns.
 Hitting these marks will capture what is usable as problems worth tackling for our MVP.